mm2270/JamfProScripts/README.md

 ###Current scripts
 ####**selectable-SoftwareUpdate.sh**<br>
 - Requires the current beta release of cocoaDialog to be installed on the target Mac.
-- Displays a checkbox dialog with availabel Software Updates to be installed.
+- Displays a checkbox dialog with available Software Updates to be installed.
 - Provides feedback on installations as they run with a moving progress bar.

 ####**installLatestFlashPlayer-v1.sh**<br>